VITObelgium/cpp-infra/src/rio/docs/README_ifdmwriter.md

 The acutal data is ordered per timestep and then for the rasters in Fortran column-major order, meaning that the fastest changing index is the row index (y-coordinate), starting from the top left of the raster.

+## Configuration options

+Below we specify a number of configuration flags which are included in the header
+* *tmode* : contains the timestamp convention, indicating whether the timestamp t0 applies to the beginning or end of the measurmeent interval.
+            The value is only defined for interpolations with a timeresolution below 1 day, otherwise the value is -1 (i.e. n/a) tmode can be 0: the t0 timestamp is before the hour to which the concentration value applies, or 1 : the timestamp is after the hour to which the concentration value applies (default).
+* *t0_hour* : contains the hour for the concentration value.
+First of all see the note above regarding tmode and secondly, the hour runs from 0 to 23,                  always, so we are *not* using the 1 -> 24 h convention

 ## Example read code